hdShang/arxiv-daily/docs/cs-CL/2025-05-19/papers/250513237v3-sakura-on-the-multi-hop-reasoning-of-large-audio-language-models-bas.md

 ---
 layout: default
-title: SAKURA: On the Multi-hop Reasoning of Large Audio-Language Models Based on Speech and Audio Information
+title: "SAKURA: On the Multi-hop Reasoning of Large Audio-Language Models Based on Speech and Audio Information"
 ---

 # SAKURA: On the Multi-hop Reasoning of Large Audio-Language Models Based on Speech and Audio Information